-The net purchase price of the acquisition of CDP, before assumed debt and acquisition costs, has been allocated based on the estimated fair value of the net assets acquired from CDP.
-A valuation of \$23,000,000 has been allocated to royalty interests in mineral properties and \$34,000,000 has been allocated to exploration and evaluation assets on the consolidated balance sheet.
-The Corporation completed a comprehensive analysis of all land titles, mineral property interests and leasing agreements that have been acquired.
-As a result, the Corporation has determined that goodwill as disclosed in the preliminary purchase price allocation is eliminated from the final purchase price allocation.
-In addition, \$15,000,000 has been recognized as a deferred tax liability as a result of the book value of the assets being in excess of the tax carrying value of the above noted assets.
+The net purchase price of the acquisition of CDP, before assumed debt and acquisition costs, was allocated based on the estimated fair value of the net assets acquired from CDP.
+A valuation of \$23,000,000 was allocated to royalty interests in mineral properties and \$34,000,000 was allocated to exploration and evaluation assets on the consolidated balance sheet.
+In addition, \$15,000,000 was recognized as a deferred tax liability as a result of the book value of the assets being in excess of the tax carrying value of the above noted assets.